heiklap/dawo/README.md

     var connector = new Connector('name','info');
     connector.

-// Using Dawo in your web app:
+// Using Dawo in your web app: (Dawo do not include HTML-code)

     Add to your pubspec.yaml:
     dependencies: